Orlando17544/TourismApp/README.md

 ---

-### If you want to run the project in a computer with Android Studio, you should follow this steps:
+### If you want to run the project from source code, you should follow this steps:

 1. Clone the project
 ```